2011 Rugby World Cup – Asia qualification

-Asia's world cup qualifiers will be centred on its flagship tournament, the Asian Five Nations.
+Asia's World Cup qualifiers will be centred on its flagship tournament, the Asian Five Nations.
 The winner of the 2010 tournament will qualify, but to give all teams a chance of qualification the 2008 and 2009 seasons will also be part of the qualification process.
 In total, 13 teams participated in the qualifying tournament, as in 2007, with 12 of the teams being the same (Guam competed in 2007, but were replaced by Pakistan in the 2011 qualification process).

 Round 1

-Due to the nature of the qualifying process, 2008 was the only year that a Division Two nation could continue in the process to qualify for 2011 Rugby World Cup.
+Due to the nature of the qualifying process, 2008 was the only year that a Division Two nation could continue in the process to qualify for the 2011 Rugby World Cup.
 Since the winner of the 2010 Asian Five Nations will be Asia's representative, there would not be enough time for any team competing in or below Division Two after 2008 to reach the top division in time, rendering them effectively eliminated.
 The tournament was played in June 2008 in Bangkok, Thailand and was won by the hosts who were promoted, thus continuing their qualification hopes.
 The last place team from Division One was to face relegation to Division Two for 2009, effectively eliminating them from qualification as well.
 China was unable to compete in Division One due to visa complications and they were relegated to Division Two, last placed Sri Lanka stayed up.